matthiasn/clojure-system-book/manuscript/Example1-Counter.md

 * **[trailing mousepointer example](https://github.com/matthiasn/systems-toolbox/tree/master/examples/trailing-mouse-pointer)**
 * **[redux counter example]()**

-I think it may help you build your application, too.
+It may help you build your application, too.

+**P.S.** I needed some integration test for the **[systems-toolbox-ui](https://github.com/matthiasn/systems-toolbox-ui)** library, something running in an actual browser.
+So I wrote some tests running the example discussed above, clicking the buttons, and then asserting that they change as expected.
+You can run those tests and see for yourself, the instructions are **[here](https://github.com/matthiasn/systems-toolbox-ui)**.